lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Signature Generation Process:

-   1. Compute the new Message M' by concatenating the Domain identifier (i.e., the DER encoding of the Composite scheme) with the Hash of the Message
+   1. Compute the new Message M' by concatenating the Domain identifier (i.e., the DER encoding of the Composite signature algorithm identifier) with the Hash of the Message

          M' := Domain || HASH(Message)